tautaus/learning-note/CPP notes/Algebraic Data Types.md

 `Tuple` is a multi-variate case of `pair` when people need more than 2 results.

+`Variant` is used for "maybe A or B or ...".

 `Optional` is not used in STL.
+It is used for "maybe a T" or "not a T yet".
 It tells the caller that the function might result "no result".
 We can use `.value_or` to shorten the code of checking the flag.

 ### Shared Terminology